Skip to main content

 What We Support

-Dangerous goods shipments require controlled planning before cargo is presented for airline acceptance.
-We coordinate the shipment structure, documentation checks and routing requirements in advance.
+Dangerous goods shipments require the correct process before cargo is presented for airline acceptance.
+We coordinate shipment details, documentation checks and routing requirements in advance.

 IATA DGR-Aligned Handling